raoulkumar/GraingerAssesment/README.md

 # GraingerAssesment

-So far I have spent about 5 hours on this assessment and will be returning to complete the final tasks when I have more time.
+So far I have spent about 5 hours on this assessment.
+A little over 2 hours to complete the notebook to build the model and complete the tasks for assessment #2.
+And a bit over 2 hours to understand how to build a web server with GET and POST requests, implement the model within the server, test with random data I supplied, and provide necessary documentation.

 Jupyter notebook has work for both parts of the assessment.